dvader24/cuddly-garbanzo/CONTRIBUTING.md

 # Welcome!
-We are so glad you are thinking about contributing to our open source project!!!
+We are so glad you are thinking about contributing to our open source project!!